nicholaswmin/multi-leven/README.md

 > In information theory, linguistics, and computer science, the Levenshtein distance is a string metric for measuring the difference between two sequences.
 Informally, the Levenshtein distance between two words is the minimum number of single-character edits (insertions, deletions or substitutions) required to change one word into the other.

-This is a working example of a special case of [parallelization](https://en.wikipedia.org/wiki/Parallel_computing), called [*Data Parallelism*](https://en.wikipedia.org/wiki/Data_parallelism).
+This is a working example of a special case of [parallelization](https://en.wikipedia.org/wiki/Parallel_computing), called [Data Parallelism](https://en.wikipedia.org/wiki/Data_parallelism).
 In single-threaded runtimes (such as NodeJS), short of messing with native C++ NodeJS modules, it is in effect the *only viable* way to perform parallelization of typical fuzzy search algorithms.

+This experiment was created to speed up the search process of [Matchmaker](https://github.com/Euthor), a proprietary [Anti-Money Laundering System](https://www.imf.org/en/Topics/Financial-Integrity/amlcft#:~:text=Videos%20and%20Events-,Overview,system%20and%20member%20countries'%20economies.) that fuzzily links customers of financial organisations to entries in [FATF's PEP (Politically-Exposed Persons) and Sanctioned/Blacklisted Persons & Entities](https://www.fatf-gafi.org/en/countries/black-and-grey-lists.html).

 ## Installation